- Shares of Exxon (XOM) have soared 184% since November 6th, 2020.

 It’s the result of a forward-looking market front-running a specific set of anti-oil policies from a politician quoted as saying “We are going to get rid of fossil fuels.”

 Ready to start trading?
-Try Options Oracle.
-Led by Chartered Market Technician AJ Monte, Options Oracle combines diagonal spreads with technical analysis to set up powerful two-pronged swing trades.
+Try AJ’s Options Pro.
+Led by Chartered Market Technician AJ Monte, AJ’s Options Pro combines diagonal spreads with technical analysis to set up powerful two-pronged swing trades.

 A Timeline of Biden’s Anti-Energy Policies

 - January 20-27th, 2021 (Biden’s First Week of Inauguration):

 - Keystone XL Pipeline canceled